 Grauman's Chinese Theatre, Hollywood, California.
 Exterior, May 27, 1930.
 Hell's Angels premiere.

-At the April 1932 premiere of Grand Hotel, this sign with interchangeable letters was strung across Hollywood Boulevard from the Eastern corner of the Chinese over to the top of the three story building across the street.
+By the April 1932 premiere of Grand Hotel, this sign with interchangeable letters had been strung across Hollywood Boulevard from the eastern corner of the Chinese over to the top of the three story building across the street.
 This amazing sign was changed with the change of bill at the Chinese up until 1940 or so.

 Grauman's Chinese Theatre, Hollywood, California.
 Exterior, April 29, 1932.
 Grand Hotel premiere.